Securing Workloads with Source Code Attestation: A Zero Trust Approach

 • It provides a clear audit trail of code provenance and integrity.
 Auditors can easily verify that the code running in production matches the approved version.

 • It supports compliance with industry regulations and security standards such as SOC 2, PCI DSS, and HIPAA.
-Source code attestation demonstrates a commitment to code integrity, meeting key compliance requirements.
+For example, for PCI DSS, it helps ensure the integrity of code handling payment card data, a key requirement for protecting sensitive financial information.

 • It simplifies security audits by providing verifiable evidence of code trustworthiness.
 This reduces the time and effort required to demonstrate compliance.